 Now curiously, we’re starting with an approach to fantasy worldbuilding that borders on the minimal.

-Low fantasy is a broad subgenre, encapsulating both stories that aren’t set in a secondary fantasy world and stories that are set in a fictional land but have few fantasy elements.
+Low fantasy is a broad subgenre, encapsulating both stories that aren’t set in a secondary world and stories that are set in a fictional land but have few fantasy elements.

 An example of a low fantasy book set in a secondary world is A Game of Thrones (book 1).
 Up until the point the dragons hatched, that first part of the story is pretty low fantasy, and I absolutely loved it.
 It’s based more on historical events than anything else.